by Cheryl Moreo

 Gauge square is a must if you want your handcrafted item to fit.
-We all know we should knit a gauge square before we knit, but, often we don’t take the time to knit the square.
+We all know we should knit a gauge square before we knit, but often we don’t take the time to knit the square.
+Remember: Achieving the correct gauge matters, and using whatever needle size you need to achieve the correct gauge is essential.
+You cannot rely on the recommended needle size to get the correct gauge for your pattern.
+FYI: The same rule about gauge applies to crochet, too.
+Gauge is essential, hook size is dependent on the gauge you want.

 I found “The Great Swatch Experiment by the Berroco Design Team very enlightening.

 Only six knitters achieved the exact yarn ball band gauge.
 There were 3 inches of difference in the size of some swatches.
 Can’t you imagine what that might do to the fit of your garment?

-A crochet group also did a similar gauge square with same results.
+A crochet group also did a similar gauge square with the same results.

 Let’s All Swatch

-Let’s all do the dreaded gauge square and make sure we are getting the proper gauge before we knit our garments.
+Let’s all do the dreaded gauge square and ensure we get the proper gauge before knitting our garments.
 If we take the time to swatch, we can all save time.
-Which means—we can start more projects!
+This means—we can start more projects!

 Link to the Great Experiment